mithunkumarc/learning-javascript/notes/ReadMe.md

      optimization : reuse repeated/duplicated code.
      now js engines uses both interpreter and compiler(like JIT) not js is both interpreted and compiled programming language

+#### avoid below to help code optimization for compiler

+      eval
+      for...in : use object.keys
+      with
+      delete : compiler translated class already if you delete a property again need to compile. arugments : need clarity

+      above affects two things in compiler : inlince caching and Hidden classes(need more info)

+      conclusion : write predictive code